SRISHTI410/SRISHTI410/README.md

 **Hello** 👋
 - I am Srishti Jha, a Computer Science undergraduate at KIIT.
+I code in Java,Python and C++.
+I have 2 year of experience in marketing.
  ----------------------------------------------------------
 👀**currently?**
-- I am in my first year.
--  I code in C.
+- Exploring ML,deeplearning.

 ---------------------------------------